nextcloud/documentation/admin_manual/installation/appliance_installation.rst

    for you on first boot.
 If you log in at the console, you'll  be prompted to change the password.
 This is optional.

-5. With your web-browser try ``http://localhost:8888`` or ``http://localhost:80`` or the addess printed on the console.
+5. With your Web browser try ``http://localhost:8888`` or ``http://localhost:80`` or the addess printed on the console.
 One of them should work.
-If not, please review and adjust the network setup of virtualbox to bridged mode.
+If not, please review and adjust the network setup of Virtualbox to bridged mode.

 6. You should see a Web page with login credentials (if you haven't changed them already) and a list of URLs to try to reach the ownCloud web